Back

 mvp product development

 MVP development is not cheap but developing a fully functioning product costs a lot more.
 Besides, working on an MVP instead of developing the whole application from scratch allows for better, more organized resource management.
-You build and improve upon an existing structure instead of designing everything at once.
+You build and improve on an existing structure instead of designing everything at once.

 Furthermore, as we’ve mentioned, one of the main goals of the MVP in product development is time-saving.
 Longer development time usually means that more resources are spent, so MVP saves resources this way as well.